Arboretum Drive Volunteers

 Although flexible, D.I.G. volunteers are expected to be able to commit a minimum of 3 hours per week for at least 1 years' time.

-Contact: Roy Farrow, Gardener II, (206) 616-4050,
+Contact: Roy Farrow, WPA Grounds Supervisor, (206) 616-4050,

-email@example.com Lab/Field Assistant
+email@example.com Lab/Field Assistant in Plant Ecophysiology Lab

-Interested in contributingto rare plant conservation by assisting Rare Care with office projects?
+Interested in contributing to rare plant conservation by assisting Rare Care with office projects?
 Volunteers assist Rare Care staff with a variety of tasks that support the rare plant monitoring and seed collecting programs.
 Projects may include rare plant literature research, mailings or digital image labeling and filing.
 Strong computer and organizational skills are a plus.

 This position is not currently available Rare Care Rare Plant Monitor

-Rare Care website.
+Rare Care webpage.